rmavis/informer/readme.md

 }
 ```

-If the form has an `onreturn` attribute (that name is set by the
-value of `conf.elem_attr_callback`), then after it is submitted,
+If the form has an `onreturn` attribute, then after it is submitted,
-the server's return will be passed to that function.
+the server's return will be passed to the function named in that
+attribute.
+(If you don't like that attribute name, you can change it
+in the configuration object.)

 There are ten public methods: `collect`, `submit`, `trigger`,
 `upload`, `partial`, `clear`, `tagnames`,  `form`, `setConf`, and